The new school year is now well underway, which means your kids will once again be making homework a regular part of their daily routine.

 2. Consider who will be using your home study space

 Perhaps you’ll need a shared study space for your home if you have two or more kids.
-Not a problem.
+That’s not a problem.
 Multiple desks and workstations can be set up to fulfill your home study space design requirements.

 Each of your kids can have their own designated area in the study space, to create as comfortable a learning environment for them as possible.